 Any adult working in the provision of sport/physical activity for young people, in either a paid or voluntary capacity, has a duty of care to the young people, and themselves to provide a safe and caring environment.
-It is vital that any coach, umpire, official or any other person assisting with young people and activities has the ability to provide patience, understanding and encouragement.
+It is vital that any coach, umpire, official or any other person assisting with children and young people's activities has the ability to provide patience, understanding and encouragement.